— Easy, thoughtful gifting for businesses that care —

 Team recognition promotes solidarity and reinforces the importance of collaboration in achieving company objectives.

 Employee of the Month/Quarter: An ‘Employee of the Month’ or ‘Employee of the Quarter’ programme is as effective now as it always has been – if executed well.
 Make your criteria transparent and the recognition meaningful.
 Employees who receive the award can be honoured with a public announcement, a special parking spot, and a space on the Recognition Wall.
-Combining this with personalised gifts for employees like an award or offering employees a choice of premium rewards, the recognition becomes memorable and appreciated.
+Combining this with personalised gifts for employees like an award or offering employees a choice of premium rewards on a company rewards programme, the recognition becomes memorable and appreciated.
 And don’t forget a handwritten note explaining why they are receiving the award.
 The note becomes a valued keepsake!

 Peer-Nominated Awards: Peer-nominated awards take peer recognition a step further by building it into an award system.
 Employees nominate their colleagues for specific awards, such as ‘Best Mentor’, ‘Innovation Champion’, or ‘Top Team Leader’.
 The awards allow employees to highlight the strengths and contributions of their peers in areas that might not always be visible to management.
 Peer-nominated awards foster a culture of mutual respect and acknowledgment.
 They can be a motivating factor for both nominee and recipient.